 Regularly sync your mobile devices with your laptop or desktop computer or to a cloud service.
 Backup your laptop or desktop to an external hard drive or cloud service.
-One dead hard drive, misplaced mouse click or lost device could spell the end of all of your files...take steps NOW to protect your data. #CyberAware

-Wednesday, 10/11.
-Run antivirus scans on external and USB flash drives

-Did you know that viruses and malware can be transmitted via USB flash drives and other external devices?
+One misplaced mouse click or lost device could spell the end of all of your files...take steps NOW to protect your data. #CyberAware Wednesday, 10/10.
+Run antivirus scans on external and USB flash drives Did you know that viruses and malware can be transmitted via USB flash drives and other external devices?
 Use the security software on your computer to scan these devices before you access their contents.
-Plug in, run a scan, access files. #CyberAware

-Thursday, 10/12: Think before you app

-Malware lurks in downloadable applications.
+Plug in, run a scan, access files. #CyberAware Thursday, 10/11: Think before you app Malware lurks in downloadable applications.
 Only download software from authorized app stores - and even then, do some research about specific applications and developers before you make a purchase.
-Even apps as simple and seemingly harmless as a flashlight utility have been found to harvest and send data to advertisers without informing the user.

-Before downloading an application to your computer or mobile device, understand what information (your location, your contacts, access to social networks, etc.) the app accesses when running.
-You may be surprised at what you find. #CyberAware

-Friday, 10/13: Delete when done

-This tip falls right in line with this week's goal of keeping our devices free of junk and up-to-date.
-Many of us download apps to our devices for specific purposes (such as planning a vacation or saving money at a particular business) and no longer need them after a while.
+Apps as simple and seemingly harmless as a flashlight utility have been found to harvest and send data to advertisers without informing the user.
+Before downloading an application to your computer or mobile device, understand what information (your location, your contacts, access to social networks, etc.) the app accesses on your device.
+You can find this information within the app listing in the app store.
+For apps you have downloaded, each will have its own unique permissions that you can turn on/off within your device's main settings menu. #CyberAware Friday, 10/12: Delete when done Many of us download apps to our devices for specific purposes (such as planning a vacation or saving money at a particular business) and no longer need them after a while.
 Or we may have downloaded apps at some point that are no longer useful or interesting to us.
 Forgotten software that is not updated regularly could harbor vulnerabilities on your system.
 It's a good security practice to delete all apps you no longer use. #CyberAware